 Additional information about applying for a visa is available at the Department of State website.
 And read 10 Points to Remember When Applying for a Nonimmigrant Visa for more helpful tips.

-The SEVIS fee, implemented by the Department of Homeland Security (DHS), is a fee intended to defray costs associated with the administration of the Student and Exchange Visitor Program (SEVP).
+The SEVIS fee, implemented by the Department of Homeland Security (DHS), is intended to defray costs associated with the Student and Exchange Visitor Program (SEVP) administration.

 You are required to complete the I-901 form and pay the fee before making an appointment at the U.S. consulate, applying for a change of status or entering the United States.
 This requirement applies to: